brain-bican/models/src/docs/index_main.md

 ### 3. Genome Annotation Registry Service (GARS) Model
 The GARS Model is a data model designed to represent types and relationships of an organism's annotated genome.
 The GARS Model can be used to formalize relationships between genes, genome assemblies, and organisms.

+## Using the Data Models
+Each data model listed above has a respective module in the Brain Knowledge Base Interactice Toolkit ([bkbit](https://pypi.org/project/bkbit/)).